inf3rno/dataflower/README.md

 No real documentation yet.

 *A detailed documentation will be available on GitHub Pages by 1.0 at the very latest.
-Until then all I can provide are low quality examples.*
+Until then only a few examples are available in the current md file.*

 ### Installation

 Current version is 0.7.0.

 *I'll use auto-versioning after I started to use a nested git branching model.
-Until then the versioning will be erratic.*
+Until then the versioning will be erratic.
+I'll probably add only minor version numbers.*

 Only node.js is supported yet.